A bilevel approach for compensation and routing decisions in last-mile delivery: Problems definition and formulations

+In the UCC-PTP setting, the UCC would assign to carrier $k_a$ items $3$, and $4$, and to carrier $k_b$ items $5,$ and $6$ (or vice-versa), with a UCC-PTP value of $19.1$.
+This is a feasible solution in the BPFM, with a value of $8.9,$ but it is not the optimal one.
+Indeed, the optimal solution of BPFM would assign items $2, 3, 5$ and $6$ (two to each carrier, see the colors of the nodes in Figure~\ref{fig:1} for a graphical representation), yielding a total profit of $16.5$.

-This shows that the problem we study is bilevel in nature and that, to avoid misprediction of the true profit of the leader, we need to anticipate the optimal response of the carriers.
+This example illustrates that the problem we study is bilevel in nature and that, to avoid misprediction of the true profit of the leader, it is crucial to integrate the optimal followers' response inside of the optimization problem, as it is done with the BPMF.
+Approximating this optimal response, and either replacing it with WTA assumption or considering the carriers as part of the platform leads to a suboptimal decision for the platform.
+Nevertheless, the values of WTA-PTP and UCC-PTP can be used to derive an upper and a lower bound on the net profit of the leader in the bilevel setting, respectively.